OpenRailAssociation/osrd-website/content/about/opensource.en.md

  - **Blender** is a modelling, rendering and 3D animation software, which has recently become [major point of industry collaboration](https://fund.blender.org/) for this industry
  - **Linux**, a Windows alternative used by Google, Microsoft, Amazon, Apple, most websites, cloud platforms, mobile phones, routers, and more.
 All these companies rely on and contribute to Linux tremendously
  - **Android** is the common base software for most phones.
 Phone manufacturers regularly contribute to android
  - **PostgreSQL**, **MySQL**, **SQLite** and other open-source databases collectively dominate the database market.
-Any actor with special needs can improve an existing open source tool rather than create a new one.
+Any actor with special needs can improve an existing open-source tool rather than create a new one.
  - Both **Firefox** and **Chrome** are Open Source
  - **Wordpress** is the CMS which runs 43% of all websites.
 A flock of companies contribute to Wordpress and make extensions
  - **Odoo** is a powerful modular ERP, which has a community not unlike Wordpress